indaco/tempo/README.md

 - **Structured asset workflow** – Ensures a clean, maintainable approach to managing CSS and JS within `templ` projects.
 - **Fast, lightweight component scaffolding** – Quickly generate components and variants with predefined templates and actions.
 - **Extensible templating system** – Supports custom function providers (local or remote) to enhance `tempo`'s capabilities.
-- **Fully Go-native** – No Node.js required—`tempo` integrates smoothly into Go-based projects.

 ## 💡 Motivation

-While building a **UI component library in Golang with `templ`**, I deliberately chose to use plain CSS and vanilla JavaScript.
+While building a UI component library in Golang with `templ`, I deliberately chose to use plain CSS and vanilla JavaScript.
 This decision introduced two key challenges:

 ### The Problem